AdobeDocs/experience-platform.en/help/rtcdp/schemas/b2b.md

 * XDM Business Marketing List
 * XDM Business Marketing List Members

-For steps on how to create a many-to-one relationship between two schemas, refer to the tutorial on [!!PLACEHOLDER defining B2B schema relationships].
+For steps on how to create a many-to-one relationship between two schemas, refer to the tutorial on [#PLACEHOLDER defining B2B schema relationships].

 If you are using a B2B source connection, you can use a tool to automatically generate the required schemas and the relationships between them.
 See the guide on [B2B namespaces](../../sources/connectors/adobe-applications/marketo/marketo-namespaces.md) in the sources documentation for more information.